Skip to main content

 • PSYC 194A-B-C

-*If the two research courses are 199s, at least one of them must culminate in a research paper approved by the faculty adviser and be submitted to the Psychology Student Affairs Office no later than 3:00 p.m.
+*If the research experience requirement is fully satisfied by MGT 199 and/or PSYC 199, their independent research experience must culminate in a research paper approved by the faculty adviser and submitted to the Psychology Student Affairs Office no later than 3:00 p.m.
 Thursday of the final exam week of the student’s graduating quarter.
-Business psychology students are encouraged to seek 199s with Rady faculty.

 BS Business Psychology Upper-Division Course Requirements